MINEDISNEY/MINEDISNEY-SERVER/README.md

 📌 What's Included?

-🌍 The Map: A fully detailed Minecraft world, replicating iconic Disney attractions and locations.
+🌍 The Map: A fully non detailed Minecraft world, not replicating at al iconic Disney attractions and locations.

-🎨 Resource Pack: Custom textures and sounds designed to bring the magic to life.
+🎨 Resource Pack: Custom textures and sounds designed to bring the magic to life (when it's working).

 🚀 How to Install